Jmion/sort/src/README.md

 1. Place the files that you just copied into the `/var/www/html/` folder.

 That's it!
 You have deployed or update the website.
 Congratulation!

+# Folder structure

+Data used for the website is located in `./data` .
+To have more information about the files in this direcotry please click [here](./data/README.md)

+Images are stored in the `./images` folder.
+To have more information about the files in this directory please click [here](./images/README.md)

+Labels are sotred in the `./labels` folder.
+To have more information about the files in this directory please click [here](./labels/README.md)